gianlucaegallino/Remotify/README.md

 - Add Playlist Selection support.
 - Add Shuffle toggle
 - Make it all work in the background, when the popup is closed.
+- TypeScript Port
+- Publish on the Chrome Web Store!